The British Geotechnical Association (BGA) is the principal

 The award is presented for an outstanding contribution to the knowledge and experience of the United Kingdom geotechnical engineering profession through the publication of a well-considered and researched case history or histories, or the publication of recommended practices or design methodologies based on the evaluation of case histories that provide beneficial insights into the geotechnical aspects of constructed works.

-The award is open to papers from members and non-members of the BGA and may be given to a single author or multiple collaborating authors.
+1. The award is open to papers from members and non-members of the BGA and may be given to a single author or multiple collaborating authors.
 However, a submission must be made by a BGA or ICE member, but they need not be an author of the paper.
-Preference is placed on peer reviewed papers published in the last 5 years.

-The call for submissions for the BGA Case Histories Award 2023 is now open - deadline 31 January 2023.
+The call for submissions for the BGA Case Histories Award 2024 is now open

 List of Winners of BGA Case Histories Award